 In B2B, you need to rank for your product category.
 That is why make sure you mention it in all the content you publish on behalf of your brand, whether it’s on your website, guest posts on other sites, or reviews at business websites.

 For more backlinks and, therefore, higher rankings in Google, create content that educates your target audience.

 - Cornerstone content: long-form (2,000+ words) articles, comprehensive overviews, and ultimate guides on something you can help the audience do.
-Example: Complete Guide on Lead Generation from Marketo.
+Example: The Ultimate Guide to White Label SEO Services

 - Tactical content: how-to’s or step-by-step tutorials that help your audience to solve the common problem in your industry.
 Example: 11 Steps for How To Increase Google Reviews for Your Business

 Both are more about educating than persuading to buy from you.
 However, you can mention here how you solve the problem with your product and, therefore, help the market.